Afghan women protesters urge against foreign recognition of Taliban

 Protester Shamail Tawana Nasiri, 26, told AFP that any discussion of formal recognition “will give the Taliban motivation”.

-“For those of us who are oppressed, and our rights taken away, it increases our concerns.”
+“For those of us who are oppressed, and our rights taken away, it increases our concerns,” she said.

+The United Nations will also provide an update on aid operations, which have been hampered by a Taliban government order barring Afghan women from working for the world body, at Monday’s meeting.

+It has said it faces an “appalling choice” over whether to maintain its huge operation in the country of 38 million people.